Take me out in the crowds;

 - Shadow of the Thin Man.
 Although it's with a horse race.
 Nick and Nora Charles are looking forward to a relaxing day at a racetrack, but when a jockey accused of throwing a race is found shot to death, Police Lieutenant Abrams requests Nick's help.

-- The first reimagined Pink Panther film has the owner of the titular gem being killed at a soccer game.
+- The Pink Panther (2006) has the owner of the titular gem being killed at a soccer game.

 - In the film Ronin, Gregor, while doing a money-for-MacGuffin-type trade, tries to buy security against a double-cross by having an accomplice threaten the figure-skating girlfriend of the Russian mobster he is making the switch with.
 The Russian lets her die anyway, kills Gregor, and keeps the case.